Spicy Shrimp Quesadillas

 Once all your shrimp are ready to go, you’ll need a bunch of spices!

 I’ll be honest, I completely winged this spice combination.
 It was spicy which is what I was going for, but feel free to change it around and substitute freely.

-Once your shrimp are cleaned add them to a bowl with all your spices along with your chopped jalapeno, lime juice, and olive oil.
+Once your shrimp are cleaned add them to a bowl with all your spices along with your chopped chiles, lime juice, and olive oil.

 Let this sit for about 10 minutes to get all happy.
 Meanwhile, preheat your oven to 400 degrees, grate your cheese and slice some red onion if you want.

 Once your shrimp have been marinating for a few minutes, add them to a pan over medium-high heat.
 They should cook pretty fast depending on the size of your shrimp.
 Mine were the medium sized shrimp and they took about 5-6 minutes to cook through.